 ‘Everyone here’s very friendly.
 We’ve got such high standards and I think our clients all know that as well.
 Our hospital status is really cool and we provide this really high quality of care because we all actually genuinely care.’

-Christina is a Veterinary Nurse who has been with Clockhouse for almost eight years.
+Christina is a Veterinary Nurse who has been with Clockhouse since 2006.
 She became a nurse because she was interested in animal behaviour.
 She gradually transitioned from wanting to watch animals, to wanting a job where she could work with them all the time.

-She came to Clockhouse at twenty-one, after her boss at the restaurant she worked at put in a word with Pablo and helped her get an interview.
+She came to Clockhouse after her boss at the restaurant she worked at put in a word with Pablo and helped her get an interview.

 She has a snake called Sid and a three legged cat called Buddy.
 When Buddy was brought in after a car crash, his owners left him to be put down.
 Christina said she’d look after him until his fractured leg healed, but the leg had to be amputated, and she couldn’t face leaving such a nervous little cat to get re-homed.